Is Tulum safe for travelers who are new to Mexico?

 Yes, Tulum is safe for solo travelers!

-The Riviera Maya and Cancun have come under scrutiny in the press recently for some safety issues when it comes to violent crime.
+The Riviera Maya and Cancun have recently come under scrutiny in the press for some safety issues regarding violent crime.

 However, for the most part, these are isolated incidents, which don’t actually affect the tourists that visit this area.